 What is bankruptcy?
 It is the inability for a firm to pay its bills in a timely manner.
-Participants, especially students, often this that bankruptcy is function of profitability, but it is not.
+Participants in business games, especially undergraduate students, often think that bankruptcy is function of profitability, but it is not.
 It is a matter of cash management.
-Profitable firms can and do go Chapter 11 bankrupt if the run out of cash and cannot raise the needed cash in the short run.
+Profitable firms can and do go through Chapter 11 reorganizations and sometimes Chapter 7 proceedings if they have a poor chance of reaching a positive cash flow.

-Thus, the accuracy of the participants forecasts are effective measures of the learning that takes place during the simulations' run.
+Thus, the accuracy of participant's forecasts is an effective measure of the learning that takes place during a simulation experience.
+This may well be the highest greatest use of business simulations.